-Located on New Zealand’s North Island, the city is home to about 1.3 million, making Auckland the largest city in New Zealand, with one third of the country’s entire population.
+Located on New Zealand’s North Island, the city is home to about 1.6 million, making Auckland the country’s largest city with one third of the country’s entire population.
 The city is affectionately known as the City of Sails.

 Tamaki Makaurau, the original Māori name for Auckland, can be translated as ‘the bride sought by a hundred suitors.’
 It was first settled by Māori people sometime in the 14th century and has been, like the name suggests, much-sought-after as a strategic location, abundant food source (especially kai moana or seasfood) and great climatic conditions.

 The narrow Auckland isthmus has two harbours providing access to the sea on both the west and east coasts and occupies a strategic position through which people must pass on the way to or from Northland.
 Māori constructed terraced pa (fortified villages) on some of the 48 volcanic peaks that form the Auckland volcanic field.
 The volcanic cones became settlements (pas) and some of the best known lookouts including Mount Eden and One Tree Hill provide evidence of these times.